 Valerie Paradiz, Ph.D. | Director, ARI's Autistic Global Initiative

 Valerie Paradiz, PhD designs programs and curricula for children and adults with Autism Spectrum and related conditions.
 She is the developer of Integrated Self Advocacy ISA℠, an evidence-based program that gives teachers, therapists, service providers, families and people with disabilities hands-on curricula and activities that foster skills in self-determination and self-advocacy.
 Lesson Plan a la Carte™ is an easy-to-use planning model for special and general education classrooms that conveniently integrates students’ special needs and accommodations into any lesson plan.
 Dr. Paradiz provides consulting services, program and professional development to schools, agencies, universities, corporations and other organizations nationally and internationally.

 Anthony Morgali, Executive Producer, ARI Media: Anthony Morgali, known as Anton, became involved with ARI when he produced a documentary on autism in 2005.
 This film won the Golden Award at the Houston International Film festival.
 During production, Anton found himself helping ARI director Steve Edelson with technical items, followed by volunteering at the ARI conferences for several years.
 He came on board as staff with an official title of Executive Producer for ARI Media in 2007.

 Denise Fulton, M.S. | Adminstrative Staff

 Denise Fulton is parent to a child diagnosed with autism.
 She served as a study coordinator for a University of Washington investigation on Elevated Urinary Porphyrins in Children with Autism.
 Prior to her child's diagnosis, she earned her M.S.
-HCDE at the University of Washington, and worked in product development for VeriSign.
+HCDE at the University of Washington, and worked for VeriSign in Olympia, WA.
 She's worked with the Autism Research Institute since 2006.